 Calculation 2: builds on calculation 1 with new information arising from the bond exchange offer advertised.
-Since the basis of exchange is not clear, this calculation assumes that new Exhibit 1: Loss to the EPF on three calculation scenarios bonds will only replace the amortised cost of the existing portfolio's face value.
+Since the basis of exchange is not clear, this calculation assumes that new bonds will only replace the amortised cost of the existing portfolio's face value.
 The yield on the new bonds is then calculated to be 10.08%.
 It is compared with the yield on the current government portfolio of at 13.77% (which is larger than the coupon cashflow return).